aztecrex/haskell-lib-aws-lambda/README.md

 to add support for timed operations by making `LambdaContext` and instance of `TimedOperationContext`.

+## Example

+Working example that roughly tracks the progress of this project: https://github.com/aztecrex/haskell-aws-lambda

 ## Template Haskell

 Original ideas for TH did not work out well.
 I've come up with a slightly different